Son of Zorn: Production

 The show was created by Reed Agnew and Eli Jorné who wrote the pilot episode while Eric Appel directed.
 Initially Agnew and Jorne were set to be co-showrunners, however after Fox ordered the series to air Agnew backed out and was made co-executive producer instead.
 At this point, Sally McKenna was brought in to replace Agnew; McKenna would later, in April 2016, become the sole showrunner after Jorne also left the project.

 Artemis Pebdani and Tim Meadows' casting was announced in July 2015, with Jason Sudeikis, Cheryl Hines, and Johnny Pemberton's involvement announced the following November.

 Cancellation

-On May 11, 2017, the series was cancelled after one season.
+On May 11, 2017, the series was cancelled after one season, ending the series on a cliffhanger.

 Episodes

 Reception

+Son of Zorn received mixed reviews from critics.
 On Rotten Tomatoes, the series holds a 58% approval rating based on 38 critics, and a 6.3/10 rating.
 The critical consensus reads: "Son of Zorn earns points for originality, a talented cast, and intermittent laughs, but they aren't quite enough to prop up a gimmick that's still in search of a workable premise for an ongoing series."
 On Metacritic, the show holds a score of 57 out of 100 based on 19 critical reviews, indicating "mixed or average reviews".